PandasThumb/pandasthumb.github.io/_posts/2022/2022-10-19-those-divinely-inspired-jellyfish.md

 > Either jellyfish are smarter than we think or there is design in nature.

-So there we have two fascinating takes on why an excellent adaptation strongly indicates Design Intervention: because natural selection could not do somehing that works better than what human engineers can so, or because jellyfish are too dumb to know how to design themselves.
+So there we have two fascinating takes on why an excellent adaptation strongly indicates Design Intervention: because natural selection could not do something that works better than what human engineers can so, or because jellyfish are too dumb to know how to design themselves.